hstojic/hstojic.github.io/_posts/2017-08-30-learning-evolution.md

 title:  "Replication: How learning can guide evolution"
 date:   2017-08-30 07:25:29 +0000
 categories: Research
-description: "I replicate a classical article about the interaction between individual and evolutionary learning by Hinton and Nowlan (1987).
-I largely get the same results, but I do find some relevant differences as well.
+description: "I replicated a classical article about the interaction between individual and evolutionary learning by Hinton and Nowlan (1987).
+I largely got the same results, but I did find some relevant differences as well.
 I have written up a brief article about it and submitted it to the ReScience journal."
 tags: [Learning, Evolution]
 ---